OWASP/owasp-summit-2017/Working-Sessions/OwaspSAMM/SAMM-Outreach-and-Marketing.md

 ### Synopsis and Takeaways

-- In need of a marketing specialist to construct a model for SAMM to improve market awareness
+- Need a marketing specialist to construct a model for SAMM to improve market awareness
 - Invite members of the mailing list to create a video showcasing some real world evidence of SAMM in action
-- In need of a way to measure downloads of the SAMM model; Possible solution is to link to the model from GitHub
+- Need a way to measure downloads of the SAMM model; possible solution is to link to the model from GitHub

 ## Who